 “The most fruitful and natural exercise for our minds is, in my opinion, conversation.”

-Mission: 1) To explore book culture at the turn of the 21st Century by interviewing 'best practitioners' in the publishing and related trades, and those involved in other book-related activities.
-In short, exceptional people who have written, edited, created, published, promoted, sold, read, studied, collected, or preserved books in one way or another.
+Mission: 1) To explore book culture at the turn of the 21st Century by interviewing 'best practitioners' in book publishing and its related trades, as well as those involved in book-related activities - exceptional people who have written, edited, created, published, promoted, sold, read, studied, collected and/or preserved books in one way or another.

-2) To explore the histories of these trades and activities by interviewing experts about past practitioners.
+2) To explore the histories of these trades and activities by interviewing experts about great past practitioners.

 "The Biblio File is an extraordinary, eclectic audio archive of writers, publishers, booksellers, librarians, the whole international book trade.
 Nigel Beale has achieved this through doggedness, professionalism, decency and an ambition to capture the essence of the world’s literary community.
 It is a huge achievement and will only grow in significance and value as years pass.
 It completely overshadows all other such enterprises."